riddhi-geek/Clockify/README.md

 # README

-The clockify app allows a user to clock in/clock out.
+The clockify app is created in Ruby on Rails with Rails 5.0.0, which allows a user to clock in/clock out.
 It allows a user to create a shift for a particular day.
 User can clock in/clock out multiples times a day for a shift day he/she is working on.

 Ruby Version - 2.5.0